httptoolkit/websocket-stream/readme.md

 Use HTML5 [websockets](https://developer.mozilla.org/en-US/docs/WebSockets) using the Node Streams API.

 This is a fork of the original [websocket-stream](https://www.npmjs.com/package/websocket-stream) (now unmaintained), for use in HTTP Toolkit.
+This fork:

+* Fixes and extends the TypeScript types

 ### Usage